 - 3 tsp dried yeast

-- 250g strong wholemeal (I used organic stoneground)
+- 250 g strong wholemeal flour I used organic stoneground

 - 3 cardamom pods – seeds finely ground